A website template for academics

 Github pages

 A simple way to host your site for free is via Github Pages.
-This will provide you a free domain name at your_github_username.github.io.
+This will provide you with a free domain name at your_github_username.github.io.
 Instructions on how to do this are available on their page.
-They generally involve creating a repository on your Github titled your_github_username.github.io and uploading your files there (everything excepted the _site/ directory, which the Github Pages service will generate using its own version of Jekyll).
-Then, Github will automatically rebuild your site every time you push a commit to the repository (no bundle/jekyll commands required).
+They generally involve creating a repository on your Github titled your_github_username.github.io and uploading your files there (everything except the _site/ directory, which the GitHub Pages service will generate using its own version of Jekyll).
+Then, GitHub will automatically rebuild your site every time you push a commit to the repository (no bundle/Jekyll commands required).

 Custom domain names